LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap.rst

 Next Steps
 ==========

-To find out how to group your ASVs into groups, head to the :ref:`OTU Delimitation <otudelim>` subsection.
+To find out how to group your ASVs into groups, head to the :ref:`OTU Delimitation <otu_delim>` subsection.

 If you have done OTU delimitation or want to work with ASVs, you can jump to the :ref:`Mapping reads <mapping_reads>` subsection, where we look at how to generate data recording the number of reads per ASV or OTU per sample.